lucacolombomsia/turnover_analysis/README.md

 * [pandas](https://pandas.pydata.org/). pandas is an open source library that provides easy-to-use data structures and data analysis tools for Python.
 * [scikit-learn](http://scikit-learn.org/stable/). scikit-learn provides simple and efficient tools for machine learning and data analysis in Python.

+## Repository structure
+There are 3 main directories in this repository:
+* develop: it contains Python scripts to set up the relational database and fit the model;
+* webapp: it contains Python scripts, HTML files and CSS files to develop the app;
+* sphinx: it contains all the files relative to the Sphinx documentation.

 ## Suggested steps to deploy app

 1. Clone repository.